CapitaLand Investment's ESG Policies

 As part of social responsibility, our staff are also encouraged to give back.
 This could be volunteering through the CapitaLand Hope Foundation (CHF), our philanthropic arm, or via other community engagement activities.

-CapitaLand Social Charter, Diversity & Inclusion Policy, Harassment Policy
+Social Charter, Diversity, Equity & Inclusion Policy, Harassment Policy

 CapitaLand has put in place a charter and various policies which uphold fundamental principles of human and workplace rights.
-These policies outline principles to protect individual rights with a zero tolerance stance towards child/forced labour, unlawful discrimination & harassment, and encourage diversity and inclusion across the organisation.
+These policies outline principles to protect individual rights with a zero tolerance stance towards child/forced labour, unlawful discrimination & harassment, and encourage diversity, equity and inclusion across the organisation.

 To find out more:

-CapitaLand has developed a Supply Chain Code of Conduct which is primarily based on the legal compliance of local laws pertaining to labour, environment, business integrity and ethics, health and safety and establishes expectations on supplier business conduct as it relates to how goods and services are provided to CapitaLand and CapitaLand’s clients.
-This has been rolled out since end 2017.
+CapitaLand has developed a Supply Chain Code of Conduct^ which is primarily based on the legal compliance of local laws pertaining to labour, environment, business integrity and ethics, health and safety and establishes expectations on supplier business conduct as it relates to how goods and services are provided to CapitaLand and CapitaLand’s clients.
 Click here to find out more about the Supply Chain Code of Conduct.

 • CapitaLand Hope Foundation, the philanthropic arm of CapitaLand Group, has been established since 2005.
 As a registered charity and grantmaker, the Foundation contributes towards building resilience in communities where CapitaLand operates, through supporting education, health and well-being initiatives, targeting at children, youth and seniors.
 Going beyond donations, the Foundation also advocates volunteerism as an integral part of building a caring and inclusive community.